vrk/cli-phomemo-printer/README.md

 This code was cobbled together by reading the very helpful breadcrumbs left by:

-- [vivier/phomemo-tools](https://github.com/vivier/phomemo-tools): lifesaver for having the protocol documented
+- [vivier/phomemo-tools](https://github.com/vivier/phomemo-tools): lifesaver for having the protocol documented & providing the general algorithm
 - [Phomemo Thermal Printing On MacOS](https://brainbaking.com/post/2023/02/phomemo-thermal-printing-on-macos/): gave me faith that this was even possible!